ssteinbach/portfolio/README.md

-Thanks for coming to visit.
+Hi!
+Thanks for coming to visit, hope you're doing well!

 # Table of Contents